 Participants must pay on their own for extra meals, beverages, services and products.
 There is no option for single room accommodation at Stobi.

 Insurance: The reimbursement payment does not cover insurance.
-It is mandatory to arrange your own health insurance before your trip to R. of North Macedonia.
+Students must arrange their own health insurance before their trip to the Republic of North Macedonia.
 There are hospitals, clinics and pharmacies in all the larger towns.
-Foreigners must pay for health services but might receive a refund if their home country has signed the Health Insurance Convention with R. of North Macedonia (you should check this information with your Ministry of Health).
-The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.
+Foreigners must pay for health services, but might receive a refund if their home country has signed the Health Insurance Convention with the Republic of North Macedonia (you should check this information with your Ministry of Health).
+The insurance must cover, as a minimum, the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.

-Weather: Moderate continental climate dominates in Stobi.
+Weather: A moderate continental climate dominates in Stobi.
 Summers there are usually hot (up to 40-45° C; 100 – 110° F).
 Rainy and chilly days in this season are rare but not excluded.

 What to bring?